Some Do’s and Don’ts When Looking to Invest in Science and Tech Companies

 3.)
 Competition: What does the playing field look like?
 You want the field to be tilted in favor of your possible investment.
 Less competition is better.

 Choosing where to invest can be tricky and nerve-wracking.
-While going with the crowd may be a common way to play it comfortable, and indeed possibly result as a good angel investing decision, it shouldn’t necessarily be a strategy, and is definitely not a guaranteed go-to.
+While going with the crowd may be a common way to play it comfortably and indeed possibly result as a good angel investing decision, it shouldn’t necessarily be a strategy and is definitely not a guaranteed go-to.
 In our study Unfollow the Leader, we found that contrary to popular belief, lots of Angel investors are choosing where to invest based on companies and management teams that they can connect with and innovations and technologies they deem as being potentially world-changing, instead of scoping out what hot technology is getting all the focus.
-Sometimes it’s worth exploring what companies and technologies mean to you and seeking what kind of innovative concepts you can discover that aren’t what everyone is talking about in the moment.
+Sometimes it’s worth exploring what companies and technologies mean to you and seeking what kind of innovative concepts you can discover that isn’t what everyone is talking about at the moment.

 In the digital age, playing the waiting game is akin to a lost art.
-When you invest in a science and technology startup, you are truly investing in the future, and the timelines for these companies tend to be longer than the usual messaging or food delivery apps due to regulatory barriers, niche market risk, etc. But patience is a virtue for a reason, when investing in companies that have the potential to have a global impact.
-In our blog post A Comparison You Weren’t Expecting: Angel Investing and Pokemon Go, one of the points to note was Patience.
+When you invest in a science and technology startup, you are truly investing in the future.
+The timelines for these companies tend to be longer than the usual messaging or food delivery apps due to regulatory barriers, niche market risk, etc. But patience is a virtue for a reason when beginning angel investing in companies that have the potential to have a global impact.
+In our blog post, A Comparison You Weren’t Expecting: Angel Investing and Pokemon Go, one of the points to note was Patience.
 “In Pokemon Go, trainers search for creatures from their incubation period to when they’re fully formed and thriving.
-Similarly, Angels invest in startups at all different stages.
+Similarly, Angels investors invest in startups at all different stages.
 They may invest at the beginning, nurturing the young business through its first years towards the market, or find a business later after they’ve developed a solid foundation and gained capital.”
 When looking at science and technology startups to invest in, educate yourself on reasonable expectations for your investment.

 For more Do’s and Don’ts when looking to invest in Science and Tech companies, check out the complete Part 1 of our Our 5-Part Guide to Angel Investing.